-In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842) ("ASC 842"), which amends the guidance in former Accounting Standards Codification Topic 840, Leases ("ASC 840").
-The new standard requires most leases to be recognized on the balance sheet which will increase reported assets and liabilities.
+In February 2016, the Financial Accounting Standards Board issued Accounting Standards Update ("ASU") 2016-02, Leases (Topic 842) ("ASC 842"), which amends the guidance in former Accounting Standards Codification Topic 840, Leases ("ASC 840").
+The new standard requires most leases to be recognized on the balance sheet, which will increase reported assets and liabilities.
 Accounting for lessors and capital leases (now known as finance leases) is substantially similar to ASC 840.
 The new standard is effective for annual and interim periods in fiscal years beginning after December 15, 2018, which for the Company is the first quarter of 2019.

-The Company adopted this standard using the modified retrospective method and recognized the cumulative effect of initially applying ASC 842 as an adjustment to accumulated deficit in the consolidated balance sheet as of January 1, 2019.
+The Company adopted this standard using the modified retrospective transition method.
 Results for reporting periods beginning after January 1, 2019 are presented under ASC 842, while prior period amounts are not adjusted.
-This adoption had a material impact to the Company's condensed consolidated balance sheets and did not have a material impact to the Company's condensed consolidated statements of operations or its condensed consolidated statements of cash flows.
-The primary impact was to record ROU assets and lease liabilities for existing operating leases on the condensed consolidated balance sheets.
+This adoption had a material effect on the Company's condensed consolidated balance sheets as a result of recording ROU assets and lease liabilities for existing operating leases on the condensed consolidated balance sheets.
+The adoption did not have a material effect on the Company's condensed consolidated statements of operations or its condensed consolidated statements of cash flows.